ajpage74/terraform-foundations-azure/AZURE.md

 ---
 ### Variable Precedence
-So far you've seen four different places to configure variables.
+So far you've learned four different ways to configure variables.
 You may be curious which will take precedence if they are set in more than one location.
 Here's a handy list to show you which setting will win the battle.
 Settings on top will override those lower on the list:

 1. Command line flag - run as a command line switch
 2. Configuration file - set in your terraform.tfvars file